 But at the tail-end of the century, some unfortunate events caused a gradual period of decline in the number of people living and working in the city: it was devastated by a 5.6-magnitude earthquake in 1989; in 1999 BHP withdrew its major industrial operations from Newcastle; Honeysuckle, a shiny new waterfront precinct to the city’s west began drawing visitors away from the city centre in the ’90s and 2000s; its most iconic retail store, David Jones on Hunter Street, permanently shut its doors in 2011; and the city’s train line was truncated in 2014.
 Newcastle’s CBD was all but dead.

-Today things are on the up; thanks in part to Renew Newcastle, an initiative credited to revitalising 50-plus empty shopfronts in Newcastle’s CBD by offering free pop-up spaces to creative industries.
+Today things are on the up; thanks in part to local initiative; Renew Newcastle, it allowed for the revitalisation of 50-plus empty shopfronts in Newcastle’s CBD by offering free pop-up spaces to creative industries.
 This began to inject some life back into the city and gave other business owners the confidence to come and try their luck.

 We start our day in the city’s East End at One Penny Black, opposite the David Jones building in Hunter Street Mall.
 This unfussy little cafe has great coffee and a fantastic all-day breakfast menu (the raw chia, buckwheat and blueberry bircher with coconut-crusted fresh mango and organic yoghurt had me whispering ‘wow’ at every bite).